-In short, a combination of tycoons' dominance and state's incapability and inefficiency led to low innovation, at a time where international developmental assistance was insufficient or disoriented.
-The likely outcome was hindering the development of new local Green technologies and business models that would have fostered sustainability.
+In short, a combination of tycoons' dominance and the state's incapability and inefficiency led to low innovation, at a time when international developmental assistance was insufficient or disoriented.
+The likely outcome was the hindrance of the development of new local green technologies and business models that would have fostered sustainability.